The 20 Best Hemolysis Doctors in Canada

 Toronto, ON, CA

-Katerina Pavenski practices in Toronto, Canada.
+Katerina Pavenski practices practicing medicine in Toronto, Canada.
 Ms. Pavenski is rated as an Advanced expert by MediFind in the treatment of Hemolysis.
-Her top areas of expertise are Purpura, Thrombocytopenia, Blood Clots, and Anemia.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Purpura, Thrombocytopenia, Blood Clots, and Anemia.

 Advanced in Hemolysis